valencia21/valencia21.github.io/_posts/2020-06-14-summarizing-japans-coronavirus-strategy-response-result.markdown

 While some businesses were also requested to close, it is interesting to note that they have no legal requirement to do so.
 If a request is ignored, the subsequent recourse is to issue a stronger *instruction* (Japanese: 指示, *shiji*) or even publicly announce the offending establishment in an effort to tarnish its reputation (note [this story](https://www.news24.jp/articles/2020/05/12/07641371.html) naming 20 pachinko parlours in Kanagawa prefecture).
 [This article](https://www.nli-research.co.jp/report/detail/id=64284?site=nli) speculates on whether or not there is a legal precedent to levying fines or stronger legal measures against nonconforming businesses.

-## What did the Japanese population do in practice?
+## How did the Japanese population react in practice?

 ### Mask Wearing